AMPEG SS-140C VOLUME LOSS MOD

 Unbeknownst to me, the Ampeg VH-140C became a quintessential brutal tone machine for death metal guitarists.
 During my ownership, I never got the tight, concussive crunch I wanted.
 I was kind of disappointed not finding the full-bodied chug (ala Metallica) from Channel A and made a few misguided effects purchases (Boss DS-1, Rocktron Gainiac, Zoom 505) that barely got me any closer to where I desired.
 However, the cleans (Channel B) were pristine and beautiful with nothing but an instrument cable and a Ď59 humbucker between the strings and the amp.
 Channel B was absolutely noiseless without sounding sterile and you could switch on the built-in high-quality reverb and chorus for something I remember as ethereal and angelic.
 Auditory shimmering.
 At least I was nailing my favorite Metallica intros as a kid.
 I moved out of PA at the end of 2000 and sold the Ampeg to my only guitar friend, Chad.
 He kept it for a while, but he was always what I considered ďa Fender guyĒ who eventually got into building his own tube amps ...so he let it go.

 I got back into guitar (again) and began wanting another VH-140C after looking them up and finding how revered they became for their monster gain and effects pedal-friendliness.
 I knew the cleans were amazing, but I was reading how brutal everyone said the thing could be.
 I started collecting vintage USA-made amplifiers in December 2018 and set my sights on that nostalgic Ampeg.
-When I finally committed to the idea, a seemingly mint (and only a mere $185) VH-140C combo slipped through my fingers while I was on vacation.
-I learned of the SS-140C* in September 2019 and this broadened my Craigslist search, immediately stumbling onto a 1989 SS-140C that I drove 75mins to and haggled down from $280 to $220 (included an original footswitch).
-Back home, I x-cabled a Boss NS-2, an Ibanez TS7, and an MXR M108 through the effects loop, then dimed the gain.
+When I finally committed to the idea, a seemingly mint VH-140C combo slipped through my fingers while I was on vacation.
+I learned of the SS-140C* in September 2019 and this broadened my Craigslist search, immediately stumbling onto a 1989 SS-140C with original footswitch that I drove 75mins to and haggled down from $280 to $220.
+Back home, I placed an Ibanez TS7 and an MXR M108 in the effects loop, then dimed the gain.
 Instantly, I had the tight tone I always wanted ...and in the low input, no less.
-My mistakes twenty years ago were never buying an equalizer to fine-tune the signal or a gate to tame the gain noise when it was cranked.
+My mistake twenty years ago was not buying an equalizer to fine-tune the signal for maximum crunch.
 Holy crap!
-A seagull EQ pattern on my M108, in the loop, punched my signal up to the crisp, beefy palm-mutes that I once thought were impossible with this amp.
+A seagull EQ pattern on my M108 punched my signal up to the crisp, beefy palm-mutes that I once thought were impossible with this amp.
 The SS-140C also took the boost from the TS7 beautifully, making feather-light hammer-ons ring through as if they had been picked.
-Yes, tube amps are awesome, but the tight response of a solid state amplifier is just my style.
+Yes, tube amps are awesome, but the tight and responsive chug of a solid state amplifier is what my ears crave.
 I became smitten and my beloved 1992 Peavey Ultra 120 isnít being played much anymore.* In March 1986, SLM (St Louis Music, who had been producing Crate amps since 1978) acquired the Ampeg rights and inventory after its previous owners had filed bankruptcy.
 By 1987, SLM was producing the new line of Ampegs, including the SS models for guitar.
 These were the predecessors to the VH series (Variable Harmonics) and they were very similar, with some years looking indistinguishable to the casual observer.
 The SS and VH amplifiers share power amps, but the VH received a slightly more brutal preamp than the SS, along with the patented Variable Harmonics circuits to mimic vacuum tube characteristics.
-The Crate GX-130C is also said to be essentially the same as the VH-140C.
 These guitar amplifiers have so many usable features packed into them that they are easily the most versatile vintage USA-made solid state 2-channel amps you can score.
-I picked up a 1997 VH-140C head locally for $400 in October 2019 - now Iíd love to get my hands on one of the all-tube Ampeg VL heads engineered by Lee Jackson ...or Crate Stealth, which this VH owner also had and offered to sell me, but one was enough that day.
-The VL/Stealth do not sound like a VH and they do require mods to update them for reliability/longevity, though.
+I found a 1997 VH-140C head locally for $400 in October 2019 (comparison below).

-THE VOLUME LOSS: I was playing the hell out of my SS-140C that first day for about 45mins when the volume began to repeatedly dip and return like a swell.
+THE VOLUME LOSS: I was playing the hell out of my SS-140C that first day for about 45mins when the volume began to repeatedly dip and return like a swell (similar to a modulation pedal that is underpowered).
 Forum searches had me blaming the cliff jacks (plug a patch cable into each of the loops to diagnose/remedy this) or requiring a touch-up on all the solder joints.
 Ugh!
 Then I came across two actual SS-140C owners mentioning overheating chorus boards.
 This appears to be something Ampeg may have corrected in the VH series.
-A few days later, I pulled the electronics chassis out to do a quick exam of the circuit boards and then played it again with no problems - I built longer speaker cables out of an old guitar cable that I cut in half and added female spade connectors to.
+A few days later, I pulled the electronics chassis out to do a quick exam of the circuit boards and then played it again with no problems - I had to build longer speaker cables out of an old guitar cable that I cut in half and added female spade connectors to.
 The open air was apparently enough for the chorus board to radiate excess heat away.
-However, I had noticed an area of that particular board had an extremely subtle discoloration to it and now the two ceramic resistors there were very hot to the touch - Ampeg cut holes in this circuit board directly under these large, white resistors to allow additional heat to radiate off, but it just isnít enough.
+However, I had noticed this area of that particular board had a subtle discoloration to it and now the two ceramic resistors there were very hot to the touch - Ampeg did cut holes in this circuit board directly under these large, white resistors to allow heat to radiate off, but it just isnít enough.
 There are also two heatsinks on the underside of the chorus board here, though they are very small.
-Take note that these particular resistors produce substantial heat regardless of the chorus being engaged or disengaged, so it is not as simple as just keeping the chorus effect off.
+Take note that these particular resistors produce substantial heat regardless of the chorus being engaged or disengaged, so it does not appear to be as simple as just leaving the chorus effect off.